JohnLCaron/egk-ec/docs/CommandLineInterface.md

 9. **Complete test Workflow**.
     1. A complete test workflow can be run from _org.cryptobiotic.eg.workflow.TestWorkflow_ (int the test code).

-## Make ekglib fatJar
+## Make ekglib uberJar

-For classpath simplicity, the examples below use the [ekglib fatJar](GettingStarted.md#building-a-library-with-all-dependencies-fat-jar).
+For classpath simplicity, the examples below use the [ekglib uberJar](GettingStarted.md#building-a-library-with-all-dependencies-uber-jar).

 ## Create a fake Election Manifest